Things gained through unjust fraud are never secure.

 “The American Psychological Association (APA) defines sex as “a person’s biological status… typically categorized as male, female, or intersex (i.e., atypical combinations of features that usually distinguish male from female.”
 It defines gender as “the attitudes, feelings, and behaviors that a given culture associates with a person’s biological sex.”[ii]”

 I spoke to two of my new friends, last night, at an LGBTQ+ support group.
 They are both transitioning to womanhood.
 We happened to discuss gender dysphoria and pronouns.
-One discussed how she was told “don’t be such a girl about it…”, leading to her belief that to be feminine was to be inferior.
+One discussed how she asks “don’t be such a girl about it…”, leading to her belief that to be feminine was to be inferior.
 She told me that the onset of puberty was devastating to her psyche, leading to morbid thoughts of genital self-mutilation on hospital property so that the emergency room doctors would have to save her, re-construct her, and let her recover and heal with something less phallic.
 I can only sympathize with her plight as I have never suffered with such extreme thoughts.

 She mentioned that she role-played a couple scenarios in her head in order to firm up her self-understanding.
 The first was, “If I was on an island with all the resources to transition and none of the stigma, would I do it?”
 The answer was, “YES!”.
 The second self-assessment question was, “If I could magically become a woman with a potion, would I?”.
 Again, the answer was a quick, “YES!”
 I agree with her on the second scenario.
 If I woke up tomorrow as a full-fledged woman, would I be okay with that?
 My answer would be, “Yes”.
 If I saw a feminine face and body in the mirror, I would be okay with what the universe had dealt me.
 My caveat, though, would be that I would prefer to be a shape-shifter, enjoying the benefits of a successful identity and expression in each gender form.